shrististha/DevOps/README.md

-Some Changes for testing purpose from the new feature branch
+Removed the Changes from the new feature branch and added some new changes in the Master branch from GitHub itself